-To illustrate the work I do for nonprofits, I have launched a “Portfolio” section on my professional website.
-This is the first porfolio.
+To illustrate the work I do for nonprofits, I launched a “Portfolio” section on my professional website.
+This is the first portfolio.

 Most nonprofit organizations want to raise significant donations, and most all of them deserve those leadership donations.
 But sometimes this requires infrastructure and communications improvements as well as solid research, consistent donor communications, grant writing and more.

-Here are some of the activities on which I have embarked during 2018 for the Port Aransas Art Center.
-I am working only half-time for this nonprofit.
+Here are some of the activities on which I have embarked during 2018 for the Port Aransas Art Center (I am working part-time).

 I often mention on my websites that I am “hands on.”
 I do most of my own work although I love having help, smiles.
 I have many years of experience working with nonprofits with little or no staff (or staff with little or no interest in development), and I have tackled those projects with gusto!
 When I believe in what they are accomplishing, when their enthusiasm inspires me, I am ready to jump in with both hands.